carlossg/presentations/2024-11_argocon/index.md

 6k+ namespaces

-Already doing progressive rollouts at the environment level
+Already doing progressive rollouts at the environment and namespace level

 ----